dstroy0/embedded_types/SECURITY.md

 # Security {#proj_security}

-## What this library is responsible for
+## Scope

 embedded_types declares types and expands macros.
-It has no functions, no storage, and no run-time behavior of its own, so its security properties are narrow and worth stating exactly.
-The gap between what it does and what a reader assumes it does is where the bugs live.
+It has no functions, no storage, and no run-time behavior.

+## What fails the build

-**It does prove its own widths.** Every alias is pinned by a static assertion, so a target where `embed_u32` is not thirty-two bits fails the build with a message naming the type.
-A width that was wrong would otherwise be discovered by a wire format that did not match at the far end.
+**A wrong width.** Every unsigned alias is pinned by a static assertion.
+A target where `embed_u32` is not thirty-two bits fails to compile, with a message naming the type.

-**It does refuse to guess the machine word.** The width is derived from `UINTPTR_MAX`.
-Where that macro is absent, or names a width other than sixteen, thirty-two or sixty-four, the build stops.
+**An underivable machine word.** `EMBED_WORD_BITS` comes from `UINTPTR_MAX`.
+Where that macro is absent, or names a width other than sixteen, thirty-two or sixty-four, the header raises `#error`.
-Silently choosing the narrowest width would halve every lane on a machine that has more, and nothing downstream would report it.
+There is no fallback width.

-**It does prove the packed-enum attribute reached the compiler.** A compiler may accept `__attribute__((packed))` and disregard it, which no `#if` can see. `EmbedEnumProbe` is declared and its size asserted, so a build where packing was ignored fails rather than shipping structs whose members sit at offsets the code does not expect.
+**A disregarded packed-enum attribute.** A compiler may accept `__attribute__((packed))` and ignore it, and no `#if` detects that. `EmbedEnumProbe` has a one-byte range and its size is asserted, so a build that ignored packing fails to compile.

-**It does refuse to build before C11.** No earlier revision has a static assertion.
-Left to expand, `EMBED_STATIC_ASSERT` would parse as a function declaration with an implicit `int`, and every assertion in every consumer would check nothing while appearing to.
-That is now an `#error`.
+**A pre-C11 dialect.** No earlier revision has a static assertion.
+Unguarded, `EMBED_STATIC_ASSERT` would parse as a function declaration with an implicit `int`, and every assertion in every consumer would compile to nothing.
+The header raises `#error` below C11.

+## What is not checked

-**It does not make an unaligned access safe on its own.** `EMBED_RAW` lowers alignment and permits aliasing, and both halves are needed.
-Where the compiler supports neither attribute, both expand to nothing, the type reverts to its natural alignment, and a read through it at an odd address is undefined.
-Nothing diagnoses that.
-The `@warning` on `EMBED_ALIGN` and `EMBED_ALIAS` says so, and it is the one place in this library where a missing attribute costs correctness rather than speed.
+**Unaligned access without the attributes.** `EMBED_RAW` lowers alignment to 1 and permits aliasing.
+Both are required.
+Where the compiler supports neither, both expand to nothing, `embed_raw_word` reverts to the natural alignment of `embed_word`, and a read through it at an unaligned address is undefined.
+Nothing diagnoses this.
+The `@warning` on `EMBED_ALIGN` and `EMBED_ALIAS` states it.
+This is the one place in the library where a missing attribute costs correctness.

-**It does not bound anything at run time.** `EMBED_TABLE_LAYOUT` asserts a struct's members sit at consecutive slots; it cannot see whether the initializer wired each member to the function that belongs there.
-A table can satisfy every offset assertion and still dispatch wrongly.
-The suite in `test/` calls through a table for exactly that reason.
+**Dispatch table wiring.** `EMBED_TABLE_LAYOUT` asserts byte offsets and `sizeof`.
+Offsets are properties of the struct type, and an initializer naming the wrong function changes none of them.
+A table can satisfy every assertion and still dispatch to the wrong function. `test/unit/` calls through a table to cover that.

+**Anything at run time.** There are no bounds checks, because there is no run-time code.

-**It is not concurrent and has nothing to synchronize.** There is no state here.
+**Concurrency.** There is no state.

 ## Hardening the build

-Build with `-DEMBEDDED_TYPES_WERROR=ON`.
-The warning set in `CMakeLists.txt` is documented flag by flag, and each one catches something a widths-and-macros header can plausibly get wrong.
-Run it in CI, not just locally.
+Build with `-DEMBEDDED_TYPES_WERROR=ON`, in CI as well as locally.
+The warning set is in `CMakeLists.txt`.

-A consumer should keep `-Wconversion` and `-Wsign-conversion` on in its own build.
-This library exists to make a narrowing visible; a consumer that silences those has given that back.
+Keep `-Wconversion` and `-Wsign-conversion` on in the consuming build.
+Those are what make a narrowing visible at a call site.

 ## Reporting

 Open a private security advisory at
 <https://github.com/dstroy0/embedded_types/security/advisories/new>, or e-mail dquigg123@gmail.com.
-Please include the compiler and target, the value of `EMBED_WORD_BITS` the build derived, and the smallest translation unit that shows the behavior.
+Include the compiler and target, the value of `EMBED_WORD_BITS` the build derived, and the smallest translation unit that shows the behavior.

-This is a pre-1.0 library maintained by one person.
-There is no patch SLA.
-Fixes land on `main` and are noted in @ref proj_changelog.
+Fixes land on `main`.